In order to demonstrate some of the features of the Survey Designer

 - Add the additional fields shown in the following image.
 For each line, click Add Field then enter the Name and Data Type as shown.
 Be sure not to include spaces in field names.

 The next step is to design the survey so that it will request the information needed in the correct types for your results table.

 The survey designer generates simple input fields labeled with the column names as the default 'questions' presented to the person taking the survey.
 Note that when you press the button "Generate Survey Questions", the server executes a selectRows API call and pulls in the fields for the default view

 of the specific table the survey is based on.

 If a dataset is selected, the field SequenceNum must be either included in the default grid view so the survey question can be generated against it, or the survey JSON code must be manually updated to include sequenceNum.
 Otherwise, the survey will not be able to save the records submitted.

-- Return to your folder by clicking the folder name link near the top of the page.
+- Return to your folder by clicking the Survey Demo link near the top of the page.

 - Add a Survey Designs web part.